StamusNetworks/scirius/doc/installation-ce.rst

 From inside the source directory, you can initiate Django database ::

- python manage.py migrate
+ python3 manage.py migrate

 Authentication is by default in scirius so you will need to create a superuser account ::

- python manage.py createsuperuser
+ python3 manage.py createsuperuser

 Before starting the application you need to construct the bundles by running webpack and collect static files::

  webpack
- python manage.py collectstatic
+ python3 manage.py collectstatic

 This step as to be done after each code update.

 One of the easiest way to try Scirius CE is to run the Django test server ::

- python manage.py runserver
+ python3 manage.py runserver

 You can then connect to ``localhost:8000``.